NCAS-CMS/cf-python/docs/source/tutorial.rst

 the new units when next accessed.

 .. code-block:: python
-   :caption: *Changing the units automatically results converts the
+   :caption: *Changing the units automatically results in conversion of
-             data values.*
+             the data values.*

    >>> t.data
    <CF Data(1, 10, 9): [[[262.8, ..., 269.7]]] K>
    >>> t.Units = cf.Units('degreesC')